rdpeng/rprogdatascience/manuscript/regex.md

 [1] 228
 ~~~~~~~~

 Notice that we seem to be undercounting again.
-This is because for some of the entries, the word "shooting" uses a captial "S" while other entries use a lower case "s".
+This is because for some of the entries, the word "shooting" uses a capital "S" while other entries use a lower case "s".
 We can handle this variation by using a character class in our regular expression.

 {line-numbers=off}